traefik/traefik/docs/user-guide/kubernetes.md

 If your cluster is configured with RBAC, you may need to authorize Træfik to use the Kubernetes API using ClusterRole and ClusterRoleBinding resources:

+!!! note
-_Note: your cluster may have suitable ClusterRoles already setup, but the following should work everywhere_
+    your cluster may have suitable ClusterRoles already setup, but the following should work everywhere

 ```yaml
 ---